Beware of The Dangers of Rubbernecking

 Distracted driving took 3,142 lives in 2019 in the United States.
 The most common forms of distracted driving include flashing lights, eyes off the road, accident scenes, and especially, cell phones.
 Rubbernecking is a major cause of accidents.
 Around 16% of all car accidents are caused by rubbernecking near-collisions in traffic jams.
 The following are the most common causes of rubbernecking:

 - Distracted driving: When a distracted driver takes their eyes off the road for a couple of seconds, this is the same as driving the length of a playground with a blindfold on.
+It also makes it difficult to pay attention to blindspots.

 - Rear-end collisions: In slow traffic, there is normally a short distance between cars.
 If you or another driver is not attentive, it can result in a rear-end collision.